A Braestone Christmas Carol

 We’re having a drink - Old Fashioned for Sue and a whisky for me.
 She reads her Kindle and I thumb a tattered copy of Dickens’ A Christmas Carol.

 I get up and walk to the front of the house.
-From our front porch, with the flickering lanterns our community could be a movie set… perhaps an English village from another time.
+From our front porch, with the flickering lanterns our community could be mistaken for a movie set… perhaps an English village from another time.

-We go for a walk through the streets, across the farm, and on the trails of Braestone.
-A one-hour stroll becomes double or more as we visit with charming characters along the way.
-Folks remark how we are insulated from the outside world in this snow globe of ours – protected by the setting and by the kindness of neighbours.
+We go for a stroll through the streets, across the farm, and on the trails of Braestone.
+A one-hour walk becomes double or more as we visit with charming characters along the way.

-Strolling across the Braestone landscape and reflecting upon 2020, it’s the Ghost of Christmas Present that I find most compelling.
+Strolling across the Braestone landscape and reflecting upon 2024, it’s the Ghost of Christmas Present that I find most compelling.
 You will recall, he is the huge, jolly ghost surrounded by an abundant feast.
 “Come in and know me better, man!” he exclaims.

 Before leaving Scrooge, the Ghost of Christmas Present reveals two feral children hiding under his cloak.
 He calls them Ignorance and Want – his sharpest warning to Ebenezer.

-May we make 2021 one hell of a lot better than 2020 and as Tiny Tim said, “God bless us, every one!”
+As Tiny Tim said, “God bless us, every one!”

 - 30 -